 Autism Support Group

 The mission of the all-new Autism Support Group is to offer support, parent-to-parent interaction and education about new strategies for children on the Autism Spectrum.
-The group will meet in February and March at Funkstown School for Early Childhood Education.
+The group will meet at Funkstown School for Early Childhood Education.
 Free childcare is available, but pre-registration is required for childcare: 301.766.8221.
-Meetings are scheduled on the following dates:
+The next meeting is scheduled on the following date:

 1st Thursdays - The Mental Health Center

 - Where: The Mental Health Center, 1180 Professional Court, Hagerstown